The Toyota Way – “Five Why”

 - Keep at it until you have gotten to the root cause (you cannot get to any more Whys?).

-Maybe you are stuck.
 Here are a couple of tips to move closer to the root cause.
 Determine if there is more than one cause at each level; or you may resolve one cause and still have the problem.
 Is there anything concrete that validates that this is a cause?
 Can you measure it?
 Do you have any proof that this really is causing the problem or are you just assuming it causes the problem?
 Invite in someone not involved in the problem.
-Sometimes it helps to have an outsider listen in because he or she is not mired in the details of the problems or invested in current procedures or methods.
+Sometimes it helps to have an outsider listen in because they are not mired in the details of the problems or invested in current procedures or methods.

 Once you have gotten several levels deep, you are getting closer.
 Now is the time to look at the causes to make sure you are on the right track.
 Are all the causes technical or are there some human-caused problems?
 Are there causes pointing to communication issues or training needs?
 Problems are rarely limited to technical issues.
 People problems are typically involved at several levels of the process.